- Native CAD drawings and 3D models for millwork estimation projects offer a very strong foundation to calculate quantity takeoffs and costs.

 Digitalized QTO and cost estimation from parametric 3D model and CAD drawings help overcome these challenges.

-4 ways digitalization helps cost estimation and QTO
+4 ways digitalization helps millwork estimation and quantity takeoff

 1. Parametric 3D CAD models and 2D/3D drawings